 This average rate is for the minimum amount of coverage your state requires.
-If you buy full-coverage car insurance instead, you’ll pay an average of $414 per month for it.
+If you buy full-coverage car insurance instead, you'll pay an average of $414 per month.

 Also, this figure includes both male and female drivers.
-You will likely pay more than the average cost of $266 per month for state-minimum auto insurance if you are an 18-year-old male, and you will likely pay less than that amount if you are an 18-year-old female.
+You will likely pay more than the average cost of $266 per month for state-minimum auto insurance if you are an 18-year-old male.
+You will likely pay less than that amount if you are an 18-year-old female.
 This is because young men usually pay more for car insurance than young women.

 What are the cheapest car insurance companies for 18-year-olds?